RomanHorshkov/DB_lmdb/docs/architecture/STATIC.md

 # Static Architecture: LMDB Wrapper

 This document captures the structural view of the LMDB wrapper around `db_lmdb_*`.
-Diagrams use PlantUML and are rendered in CI as SVGs (no Mermaid).
+Diagrams use PlantUML and are rendered locally into SVGs (no Mermaid).

 ## Scope
 - Public surface: what headers a consumer includes (`db_lmdb.h`, `db.h`, `dbi.h`) and how `db.h` re-exports DBI structures.